OneRaynyDay/oneraynyday.github.io/_posts/2017-08-06-Journey-Through-SLT.md

 # Next Time

 Next time, we talk about finite hypothesis classes, and how we can use hoeffding for **a class of hypotheses** using uniform bound.
 Here, we've only talked about a single hypothesis, which is not practical.

+EDIT: Thanks to Andy for the typo fix :)